Let's plan!

 Is it doable as a day trip from Paris?

-Yes, but long (~10–13h door-to-door).
+Yes, but it makes for a long day, often around 10–13 hours door-to-door.
 Staying overnight unlocks empty lanes, sunset ramparts and a calmer abbey visit.

 When is it surrounded by water?

 On high tides—especially great-tide days.
-We check the calendar and align your visit for a water “island moment”.
+We check the calendar and align your visit for a true water “island moment.”

 Can I walk across the bay alone?

-No—hire a licensed guide.
-There’s quicksand and fast-turning channels.
+No. Always hire a licensed guide because of quicksand and fast-turning channels.

 What should I wear for a bay walk?

-Quick-dry layers, shorts, and a light windbreaker.
+Quick-dry layers, shorts and a light windbreaker are ideal.
 Expect ankle-to-knee water and wind even in summer.

 Ready to plan?
 Browse our Normandy tours or contact us via Contact.